Experience the Lost Coast

 Travel Info for the Redwoods – Web resource for all the top Humboldt attractions.

 No shortage of fine food in Humboldt.
 Independent and Co-Operative grocery stores are well stocked with all your dietary needs.
 There are many restaurants that can be found from the links above, not to mention the many micro breweries in the area.

+There is camping available to racers.
+Visit the home page a couple weeks leading up to the event for updates.
 If you are making a trip out of it, we are surrounded by State Parks, National Parks, and Wilderness Areas.
 Get the alpine experience at the Trinity Alps Wilderness or the Marble Mountains.
 Snooze to the ebb and flow of the tides at Patrick’s Point State Park or Gold Bluffs Beach.
 Or lay low under the canopy of Humboldt Redwoods State Park, Redwood National Park, Prairie Creek State Park, or Six Rivers National Forest.
 The list goes on!

 Revolution Bicycle Repair – Quality products and service from the shop that rides.
 Locations in Arcata and Eureka.